 Gran Class of Tohoku, Hokuriku and Hokkaido Shinkansen

-Japan Rail Pass covers Tohoku, Hokkaido and Hokuriku Shinkansen trains fully.
+JR Pass covers Tohoku, Hokkaido and Hokuriku Shinkansen trains fully.
 Gran class that is the highest class seat is available on these Shinkansen lines.
-This class is first ever seat higher than Green class.
+This is a higher class than Green class.
 If you take this Gran class, both Japan Rail Pass Ordinary and even Green cover a base fare only.
 You need to pay all amount of surcharge beside JR Pass.
+This extra charge is not the difference between Green class and Gran class.
+You must pay Gran class full amount fee.

 Delux Green on JR Kyushu trains

-Some of limited express trains in Kyushu have Delux Green Class.
+Some limited express trains in Kyushu have Delux Green Class.
 If you take this class, you have to pay both Limited Express surcharge and Delux Green surcharge.
-Even Green Pass do not cover both surcharge.
+Even Green Pass does not cover both surcharge.

 Green Private Compartment